The Battle Subway

 Your regular opponents in the Battle Subway are other challengers, who have the same Win Streak as you.
 Only one of you will move on...

 In the Battle Subway Data Thread, there are premade opposing teams for use by NPC opponents.
-The teams are grouped by Win Streak—1, 2, 4, or 5.
 The referee will randomly select a team, from among those matching the player's own current format Win Streak.

 Each premade Team has three Pokemon and three items, selected to support a specific strategy.
 In both Singles and Doubles, the referee will use the three members of the selected team as their reserve.

 Some NPC Pokemon have unlocked Techniques.
-They have these Techniques even at Levels below 4.
+They have Mega Evolution, if listed, at all Levels.
+They have their other listed Techniques at Level 4.

 NPC Trainers in the Battle Subway always have these standard items in their Backpack, in addition to those from their premade team: